MHhmMH/rounter-implementation/README.md

-This is simple implementation of router in C and VMware fusion including ARP,IP,ICMP proctocal
+This is simple implementation of router in C and VMware fusion including ARP,IP,ICMP proctocol

  In sr_router.c